ShrutiRani7029/ShrutiRani7029/README.md

 ### Hello, Myself Shruti! 👋

-- 🔭 I’m currently working on Coding & Project
+- 🔭 I’m currently preparing for placements.
-- 🌱 I’m currently learning graph and dynamic programming.
 - 👯 I’m looking to collaborate on LEETCODE AND GFG
 - 😀 Belive in Exploring the things.
 - 💡 Always Ready to Gain Knowledge.